vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 <details>
 <summary>Obtaining native root token address</summary>

-For example, if you are using the Mumbai test network, you can obtain the address of the MATIC token by sending a GET request to the Mumbai network's JSON-RPC endpoint:
+For example, if you are using the Mumbai test network, you can obtain the address of the MATIC testnet token by sending a GET request to the Mumbai network's JSON-RPC endpoint:

 ```bash
 curl <mumbai-rpc-endpoint> \